 What’s on offer: There’s a lot to consider here outside of the digital and print books including original art from Warwick Johnson-Cadwell, Nick White and Hunt Emerson, original linocut from Aidan Saunders, woodblock prints from ZEEL, a painted LP by Johnny Hannah and so much more.

-Why should you back it: Bringing together comics creators and illustrators this celebratory enterprise is also looking to establish The Golden Thread Project as an online educational resource.
+Why you should back it: Bringing together comics creators and illustrators this celebratory enterprise is also looking to establish The Golden Thread Project as an online educational resource.
 Comics have a great capacity for informing and educating and that’s just as important a reason for supporting this campaign as the physical book.

 – Andy Oliver